 Sony A7 ii Mirrorless Camera

 Then, I needed a software/program to run it through because El Gato’s “Game Capture Utility” (software) is set up for video game live streaming.
 While it would it would probably work, Joey and Ian both recommended OBS Studio as an open-source and powerful live broadcasting software that has lots of tutorials and is used by pretty much every streamer.

 Here are a series of Tutorials or How-to videos that were helpful.

 An interesting problem I didn’t encounter the first time I used OBS + El Gato together is a time-lag between the audio and the video.
 To fix this, you need to delay the audio to align with the video, which means figuring how many milliseconds your lag or latency is off, then adjusting it in the advanced audio properties.

-Despite the tutorials fixing the audio lag took longer than expected to fix.
+Despite the tutorials, fixing the audio lag took longer than expected.

 It wasn’t following the tutorials I had trouble with.
-I had a problem finding the right microphone/input and headphone/output settings that didn’t conflict with software.
-At this point I have about 8 inputs and 8 outputs to choose from.
-And the multiple programs running each have settings that can override the other programs and the default settings of your computer, as well as controlling the volume on different devices.
+I had a problem finding the correct microphone/input and headphone/output settings that didn’t conflict with the software.
+At this point, I have about eight inputs and eight outputs to choose from.
+The multiple programs running each have settings that can override the other programs and the default settings of your computer, as well as controlling the volume on different devices.

-Seriously, the El Gato Game Capture has an audio input, the Sound Capture has an input, the microphone ahs an input, the Focusrite Scarlett has an input, the logitech webcam has an input, OBS has an input and my RealTek audio driver has 2 inputs.
+Seriously, the El Gato Game Capture has an audio input, the Sound Capture has an input, the microphone has an input, the Focusrite Scarlett has an input, the Logitech webcam has an input, OBS has an input, and my RealTek audio driver has 2 inputs.